olinrobotics/irl/README.md

 If you're a project member in IRL, please look at [this document](/CREATE_A_POST.md) to learn how to upload your project's post to our page.

 ### Other
-If you found any bug, feel free to create a new issue to report a bug.
+If you found any bug, feel free to create a new issue to report the bug.